nmousivnd/42cursus/README.md

 To include the libft library in your project and use it in your code, follow these steps:

-    Compile the libft library using the provided Makefile.
+-Compile the libft library using the provided Makefile.
 This will generate the libft.a file.
-    Place the libft.a file in a directory of your choice, for example, lib.
+-Place the libft.a file in a directory of your choice, for example, lib.
-    In your project directory, create a directory called include if it doesn't already exist.
+-In your project directory, create a directory called include if it doesn't already exist.
-    Copy the header files from the libft library into the include directory.
+-Copy the header files from the libft library into the include directory.
 These header files typically have a .h extension, such as libft.h.
-    In your source code files where you want to use the libft library functions, include the corresponding header file using the following directive:
+-In your source code files where you want to use the libft library functions, include the corresponding header file using the following directive:

     #include "libft.h"